 |Average overall network MOS||3.74||4.02||28%|

 |Average packet loss||0.017||0.01||41%|

 Bigleaf optimizes ISP diversity and makes it simple

 Historically, the technology used to make multiple internet connections work like one has been very expensive and complicated to set up.

-Your most important traffic will automatically be prioritized and delivered over the best possible circuit at any given time.
-When one of your internet circuits has an outage, your applications will seamlessly failover to your other circuit because your IP address changing.
+Your most important traffic will be prioritized automatically and delivered over the best possible circuit at any given time.
+When one of your internet circuits has an outage, your applications will seamlessly failover to your other circuit without your IP address changing.
 This ensures that your applications won’t drop.
 And thanks to Bigleaf’s owned and operated Cloud Access Network, your traffic will never hit the open internet unprotected.

 See the difference for yourself

 If you use Microsoft Teams and Bigleaf and would like to replicate the test we did above, start by setting up the call quality dashboard to access all the data.
 Then you can unplug your Bigleaf device — for as long as you can stand it — to compare your call quality stats with and without it.
 We can’t honestly recommend that part, though.

 Better yet, check your Bigleaf web dashboard to see how much uptime you’ve gained and what Bigleaf has been doing to improve your internet connection, and the quality of your voice calls, video conferences, and all the other applications you rely on.
 You can see how many minutes or hours of additional internet uptime you’ve had thanks to Bigleaf, as well as how many minutes or hours when you avoided network performance degradation or other significant problems that could lead to dropped calls and other issues.

 Want to learn more about how Bigleaf could help your company or your clients?
 Request a demo.